AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_ios.md

 | File                                                         | Description                                                  |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |
 | [CustomAudioRender](https://github.com/AgoraIO/API-Examples/tree/dev/3.6.200/iOS/APIExample/Examples/Advanced/CustomAudioRender) | Implements the custom audio render function.  |

-### Considerations

-Customizing the audio source and sink requires you to manage audio data recording and playback on your own.

-- When customizing the audio sink, you need to process and play back the audio data on your own.